go-outside-labs/decentralized-protocols-research/README.md

-## ⛓🧱 protocol design for ethereum and other blockchains
+## ⛓🧱 protocol design research for ethereum and other blockchains

 <br>